driazati/tvm/docs/arch/relay_intro.rst

     :align: center

 The problem comes when we try to decide where we should evaluate node ``%1``.
-In particular, while the text format seems to suggest that we should evaluate node ``%1`` outside the if scope, the AST(as shown in the picture) does not suggest so.
+In particular, while the text format seems to suggest that we should evaluate node ``%1`` outside the if scope, the AST (as shown in the picture) does not suggest so.
 Actually, a dataflow graph never defines its scope of the evaluation.
 This introduces some ambiguity in the semantics.

 This ambiguity becomes more interesting when we have closures.
 Consider the following program, which returns a closure.
-We don’t know where should we compute ``%1``; it can be either inside or outside the closure.
+We don't know where should we compute ``%1``; it can be either inside or outside the closure.

 .. code::